Kunlong1994/lab3/Lab-06.md

 If you do not see the response from the `ping` command, [troubleshoot](Getting-an-IxE-based-Pi-on-your-Wi-Fi#troubleshooting) to get your Pi online.

 ### 2. SSH into the Pi.
-From your terminal, log in to your Pi using the command `ssh pi@$Address` with the password: `raspberry`

 When you first log in it will show you a "fingerprint" and ask you whether you want to continue connecting.
 Say `yes`.

 ```shell
 ssh pi@192.168.2.2